02 Dec

 [i] (See FaithLife Study Bible notes for more on the mysterious reference www.Faithlife.com). [ii] https://bibleproject.com/classroom/noah-to-abraham/modules/2

-Virtual Communities do not fit Peter’s points: While online communities can be valuable tools for connection and support one another, like the “Universal” church, they cannot replace the physical, local gathering of believers.
-Our local gatherings serve as mini-arks, providing a tangible, communal experience of faith that virtual interactions alone cannot fully replicate.
-These arks impact the social issues and woes of our society.
+Virtual Communities do not fit Peter’s points: While online communities can be valuable tools for connection, communication, and support one another, like the “Universal” church, they cannot replace the physical, local gathering of believers.
+Our local gatherings serve as mini arks, providing a tangible, communal experience of faith that virtual interactions alone cannot fully replicate.

 Comments